Schefkin/jack-game-example/README.md

 # Jack game example - "Mazing"

-This is a simple puzzle game coded in Jack programming language from the book "The Elements of Computing Systems"
+This is a simple puzzle game coded in Jack programming language as an assigment from the book "The Elements of Computing Systems"